-The tragedy of Bruce Wayne and his vigilante alter ego Batman is arguably one of the most infamous tales in all of popular culture.
+The tragedy of Bruce Wayne and his vigilante alter ego Batman is arguably one of the most infamous tales in all of pop culture.
 Even casual fans of DC’s Dark Knight are familiar with the man who becomes the Bat following his parents’ brutal murders when he was a boy.
 It’s a story that set the template for superhero and vigilante origin stories to follow, and one that’s nearly lost its shocking impact as Thomas and Martha Wayne are gunned down again and again in the dark alleyways of Gotham City throughout the franchise’s many iterations.